 What to buy first?

-Airsoft guns or RIFs (real immitation firearms) fall into 5 main categories and these depend on the type real gun they are based on:
+Airsoft guns or RIFs fall into 5 main categories; these categories depend on the type of original gun they are based on:

 Batteries, what's the difference?

 So you've finally decided you're going to purchase an AEG.
 You've considered the options, weighed the pros and cons and you're ready to commit!
 Congrats!
 But now comes the issue of batteries.

 There are various types of batteries available for airsoft guns, each boasting about their unique properties that make your gun shoot faster, your hair shinier and your teeth whiter.
 As always, there are pros and cons to everything.
 Whatever you choose, all batteries will generally hold their charge as long as they are left disconnected from the RIF.
 If you leave your battery in your gun when you store it, the charge will slowly deplete and you'll eventually drain the battery.
 So don't do that.
 It's also a sensible idea to have a few, fully charged batteries with you whenever you go out to play.
 If your battery dies while on field, it can be quickly replaced and you can continue playing with your weapon of choice.